As17-01/LungTissues/README.md

 Data could be downloaded from `https://disk.yandex.com/d/yEbNmJRmKvaXiA` (not guaranteed to be supported) using `./scripts/download/main.py`.
 There is a limitation on how many files you can download at a time, so it required to update the link every 100 files.
 Contact me if it is needed.
 TODO: Find an alternative to store the data.

 Or the slides in the required format can be directly downloaded from `https://portal.gdc.cancer.gov/cart`.
+I downloaded 424 slides from there.
+They were chosen randomly from all slides of the same category.
 Example:

 ![Alt text](download_data_example.jpg?raw=true "Download Data Example")